 Visitors Who are Blind or Have Low Vision

 Service animals are welcome in the museum.

-Portrait InSight tours incorporating verbal description and tactile objects are offered every second Thursday and Saturday of the month at noon, and by request.
+Portrait InSight gallery talks incorporating verbal description and tactile objects are offered twice a month, and by request.
 Visit the Access Programs page for more information.